It Took Almost 50 Years, But TV Is Finally Getting Abortion Stories (Mostly) Right

 Advertisement

-“As an African American writer, I think it’s important to shine a light on the fact that a lot of women of color are affected by the right to choose and all the laws that are in play,” Barrois tells Refinery29.
-“For me, as an audience member, I usually don’t see women of color having to make this choice [on TV].”
+“As an African American writer, I think it’s important to shine a light on the fact that a lot of women of colour are affected by the right to choose and all the laws that are in play,” Barrois tells Refinery29.
+“For me, as an audience member, I usually don’t see women of colour having to make this choice [on TV].”

 Virginia goes to a clinic with her boyfriend Dean (Harold Perrineau) and her coworker Quiet Ann (Judy Reyes), and they have to fight their way through a barrage of protesters to get through the door (Awkwafina’s “My Vag” plays, perfectly, in the background).
 At the clinic, Dean proposes — and when they leave, Virginia shares her news with the protestors.
 When they cheer, thinking she changed her mind, she responds, “We still D&C’d that shit, bitch!”
 Barrois says she wanted to show that Virginia’s decision didn’t depend on her partner: “It doesn’t matter that she got a proposal.
 At this moment, she made a choice that was right for her and her body.”